 How did we (used to) detect local IP Addresses?

 One of the new additions to some modern browsers is WebRTC.

-WebRTC is an API which is geared at enabling real-time in-browser communications without the need for extra plugins - think: "in-browser video chat without extra plugins".
+WebRTC is an API which is geared at enabling real-time in-browser communications without the need for extra plugins - for things like in-browser video chat without the need for extra plugins.
 It holds a lot of potential for the future of online communication and is an exciting development.

 If you have any more questions, use the contact form and we'll answer it and add your question here.